 The following organizations provide technical assistance services to Maine schools who have students with print disabilities.
 Please contact the provider for more information about their services and fees.

-ALLTECH: Accessible Instructional Materials (AIM) Technical Assistance Project
+ALLTECH: Accessible Educational Materials (AEM) Technical Assistance Project

 - Coordination of textbook acquisition from the State’s NIMAC “authorized user.”